The best farms and educational centers to visit

 McAuliffe-Shepard Discovery Center

 Why you should check it out: Located in New Hampshire’s capital city, the McAuliffe-Shepard Discover Center is a great place to spend a super hot summer day, rainy afternoon or any day!
 This place is perfect for kids who love learning about outer space and exploring the universe.
-The center offers different programming for different ages like Super Stellar Fridays for kids ages 8 and up and Little Explorers perfect for ages 3-4.
-There are also some great exhibits featuring an amateur radio station, Mercury capsule, space shuttle model and special tribute area to America’s first astronaut, Alan Shepard, and NASA’s Teacher-in-Space, Christa McAuliffe.
-Starting on July 20, 2019, the Discovery Center will open To the Moon!, a special exhibition on lunar science and exploration, past, present and future.
+The center has some great exhibits featuring a virtual fish tank, satellite, amateur radio station, Mercury capsule, space shuttle model and special tribute area to America’s first astronaut, Alan Shepard, and NASA’s Teacher-in-Space, Christa McAuliffe.

 Why you should check it out: We love the Friendly Farm and have some great memories of visiting this farm from when we were kids.
 This is a fun, but low-key farm for little ones who want to pet animals and explore but might get tired after a couple hours.
 This is also the perfect farm to interact with animals instead of just looking at them from afar or behind fences and walls.
 At Friendly Farm you’ll find the usual barnyard furry friends such as goats, pigs, turkeys, chicks and chickens, rabbits, sheep, cows and horses.
 There are hands-on staff members to answer questions and the grounds are very clean and tidy.